 Before the day’s tournaments began, the horses were led out to warm up their muscles to be ready to play.
 They were absolutely beautiful creatures.
 Borwick told us they had been brought in a couple of weeks prior so they could acclimatise and to get used to running in the special snow studs they had to be fitted with.

 Polo was first played in St Moritz circa 1899, but only as a summer activity.
 It took nine decades before snow polo was established as a sport, in 1985, after carefully determining that the frozen lake was solid enough to support the rigours of the sport.

-What began 35 years ago has since become a major international sport.
+So what began 35 years ago has since become a major international sport.
 Snow polo tournaments have cropped up across the world, from China to the USA.
 It became the epitome of a luxury sport.
 The original event, however, remains the most prestigious of them all.
 Hordes of spectators come annually to the Snow Polo World Cup in St Moritz, filling hotel rooms and lodges to capacity, so as to experience the thrill and exhilaration of the competition, as well as the glitz and glamour of the events that surround it.

 Culture And Colour

 Enjoying yet another glass of Royal Salute, I watched the Karabakh riders and Sarhadchi dancers accompanying team Azerbaijan perform the day’s opening show.
 The Land of Fire’s display was spectacular, demonstrating not just the agility of the country’s native horses but also its music, costumes and culture.

 There was fashion and glamour to observe as well off the pitch.
 Spectators paraded around in luxurious coats, capping the winter chic look with designer eyewear.
 I felt a little dull in my functional ensemble, but I didn’t really care.
 Certainly not with the sumptuous food spreads, champagne, caviar and more whisky cocktails made with Royal Salute to enjoy in the VIP tent.